Bee-eater: Status

 The International Union for Conservation of Nature (IUCN) assesses species vulnerability in terms of total population and the rate of any population decline.
 None of the bee-eaters meet the IUCN vulnerability criteria, and all are therefore evaluated as "Least-concern species".

 Open country species, which comprise the majority of bee-eaters, have mostly expanded in range as more land is converted to agriculture, but some tropical forest species have suffered declines through loss of habitat, although no species or subspecies gives serious cause for concern.
 There is some human persecution of bee-eaters, with nest holes being blocked, adults shot or limed, or young taken for food.
 More generally problematic is the unintended destruction of nests.
 This can occur through cattle trampling, as with the blue-headed bee-eater in Kenya, or loss of forests, with massive conversion of native forest to oil palm plantations in Malaysia being particularly concerning.

 A study of the southern carmine bee-eater in Zimbabwe showed that it was affected by deliberate interference and persecution and loss of woodlands, and that nesting sites are lost through poor water management leading to river bank damage, dam construction and panning for gold.
 Colonies are becoming concentrated into the national parks and the Zambezi Valley.
-The well-studied European bee-eater is trapped and shot on migration in countries bordering the Mediterranean, an estimated 4,000–6,000 annually being killed in Cyprus alone, but with a global population of between 170,000 and 550,000 pairs even losses on that scale make little overall impact.
+The well-studied European bee-eater is trapped and shot on migration in countries bordering the Mediterranean, an estimated 4,000–6,000 annually being killed illegally by poachers in Cyprus alone, where it is a protected species.